CRC-KEMRI-Kericho/Result-Reports_sharing/Consensus_Building/Consensus_Building/PacBio_Minag_Rejected_fam,illies_analysis.md

 ## Overall Summary

 > **Note:** The results we discussed yesterday were generated using a **mean Phred score threshold which was (35.6)**.
-During our discussion, I stated that the analysis had been performed using the PORPID default Phred score threshold of **20**.
+During our discussion, I stated that the analysis had been performed using the PORPID default Phred score threshold of **20**, which was incorrect.
 I have corrected this, and the results below reflect the analysis performed using the **default Phred score threshold (20)**.
-The primary difference is an increase in the number of consensus sequences generated.
+The primary difference is an increase in the number of umi families generated (both rejected and final umi families increase).

 | Sample | Total Families | Min-Agreement Rejected Families | Single-Position Rejects (*min_agreement* < 0.7) | Multiple position_rejects (*min_agreement* < 0.7) | Rejects Distribution Graph | Final Consensus Sequences |
 |:------:|:--------------:|:-------------------------------------:|:-----------------------------------------------:|:--------------------------:|:-----------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------:|